-Dental phosphor plate turns out to be a very delicate material because it cannot be exposed to light because the information that recorded will be erased.
+Dental phosphor plate turns out to be a very delicate material because it cannot be exposed to light because the information that is recorded will be erased.
 Once outside the envelope, it cannot be handled with a glove but rather bare hands.
 But at the moment that you remove the phosphor plate from the envelope, they need to be handled with a pair of clean gloves.

 So what happens when you are using the phosphor plate is that the Rinn bisected angle instrument is assembled appropriately so that it can hold the phosphor plate in place when being inserted into the mouth.
-The phosphor plate is then slid into the image receptor support and hold, with the x side facing the inside of the mouth.
+The phosphor plate is then slid into the image receptor support and held, with the x side facing the inside of the mouth.

 The Rinn bisected angle instrument is then inserted into the mouth positioned at an angle, and the patient then bites on the stable bite block to hold the Rinn into position.
 The x-ray exposure is then made using an electrical signal, and images of the teeth are captured, after which the Rinn is removed from the mouth, the phosphorus plate is wiped and placed on a scanner.

-Dental Phosphor plates are placed one at a time in the phosphor plate scanner, and once information has been transmitted to the computer, they are removed, and the image analyzed or sent to the relevant Dentist.
+Dental Phosphor plates are placed one at a time in the plate scanner, and once information has been transmitted to the computer, they are removed, and the image analyzed or sent to the relevant Dentist.

 A Comparison of Phosphor Plates vs. Dental X-Ray Sensors

-The phosphor plate, unlike the dental x-ray sensor, needs processing; the plate is therefore removed from the Rinn and processed in a phosphor plate scanner.
-The dental x-ray sensors work similarly as the phosphor plates, only that it features a cable that has been connected to a computer that enables the images to be transmitted instantly to the computer.
+The phosphor plate, unlike the dental x-ray sensor, needs processing; the plate is therefore removed from the Rinn and processed in a plate scanner.
+The dental x-ray sensors work similarly to the phosphor plates, only that it features a cable that has been connected to a computer that enables the images to be transmitted instantly to the computer.